Is it safe to use a hot water bottle during pregnancy?

 Updated on

-There’s nothing quite like cosying up with a hot water bottle to soothe aches and pains and those pregnancy symptoms that might develop towards the end of your pregnancy.
+There’s nothing quite like cosying up with a hot water bottle to soothe aches and pains and common pregnancy symptoms that might develop towards the end of your pregnancy.
 It's a known fact that heat from a hot water bottle can act as pain relief.
 Relaxing your muscles, improving blood flow and keeping the cold away are all benefits of a hot water bottle.
-However, are hot water bottles safe to use during pregnancy?
+However, are hot water bottles safe in pregnancy?
+According to the NHS – they can be, but it depends on how you use it!
+Keep reading to find out how to use a hot water bottle safely when pregnant.

-How to use a hot water bottle safely
+Guide: How to use a hot water bottle safely

-• Ensure the lid fits on securely.
+• Ensure the lid fits on securely and that there are no leaks.

 • Only fill to three-quarters full to avoid overfilling.

-The best hot water bottle for pregnancy
+The best hot water bottle for pregnancy:

 Take a look at our pick of the best hot water bottles.